 If you have a VAX-11/782 attached processor system, you will find that excessive paging and/or swapping is a severe liability to performance.
-The handling of the page faults incurred on the secondary processor places on the primary processor scheduling overhead as well as memory management overhead.
+The handling of the page faults incurred on the secondary processor places scheduling and memory management overhead on the primary processor.
 The most important single action you can take on a VAX-11/782 system to improve performance is to reduce paging and swapping, even if it means purchasing more memory.